 Eat Enough Protein

 Getting enough protein in your diet is vital for boosting your immune system.
-A minimum of 0.8 grams of protein per kilogram of body weight is ideal for preventing illness.
-If you don’t get enough protein in your diet, then the antibodies that help fight viruses and bacteria may be compromised.
-Protein is necessary for your T-cells, which tell your antibodies to go and fight the good fight.
+A minimum of 0.8 grams of protein per kilogram of body weight is ideal for preventing illness.1 If you don’t get enough protein in your diet, the antibodies that help fight viruses and bacteria may be compromised.
+Protein is necessary for your T-cells, which tells your antibodies to fight the good fight.2

-A bonus to high protein foods is that they often contain minerals that are important in fighting infection because they help to produce white blood cells.
-Zinc is crucial for this, and you can find it in poultry, eggs, and seafood.
-If you are a vegan, you may need to supplement with zinc.
+A bonus to high-protein foods is that they often contain minerals important in fighting infection because they help produce white blood cells.3 Zinc is crucial for this; you can find it in poultry, eggs, and seafood.4 If you are a vegan, you may need to supplement with zinc.

 Get A Variety of Nutrients

-Vitamins are critical players in helping our bodies function properly, and the immune system is no exception.
-Many vitamins are also antioxidants which work to buffer the effects of free radicals.
+Vitamins are critical in helping our bodies function properly, and the immune system is no exception.
+Many vitamins are also antioxidants that work to buffer the effects of free radicals.
 Free radicals are chemicals that can damage your genetic material and healthy cells.

 When this happens, things like viruses and bacteria that invade our bodies have a much higher chance of harming our immune system.
-To combat this, fuel your immune system with vitamins such as vitamins D, E, C, B6, and vitamin A. Minerals such as selenium, zinc, and iron will also help.
-Wondering where to find these vitamins and minerals?
+To combat this, fuel your immune system with vitamins D, E, C, B6, and vitamin A. Minerals such as selenium, zinc, and iron will also help.5 Wondering where to find these vitamins and minerals?
 Try including the following foods in your diet:

-- For vitamin A try adding carrots and sweet potatoes
+- For vitamin A, try adding carrots and sweet potatoes6

 - Bell peppers and strawberries contain a lot of vitamin C

-- Almonds and avocados contain healthy amounts of vitamin E
+- Almonds and avocados contain healthy amounts of vitamin E7

-- Salmon, oysters, tuna, lean chicken breast, and lean cuts of red meat contain vitamin B6 as well as some vitamin D
+- Salmon, oysters, tuna, lean chicken breast, and lean cuts of red meat contain vitamin B6 as well as some vitamin D8

-I spoke to Lisa Ballehr, an Osteopathic Physician and Functional Medicine Practitioner about how to eat to boost your immune system.
+I spoke to Lisa Ballehr, an Osteopathic Physician and Functional Medicine Practitioner, about how to eat to boost your immune system.
 “I recommend eating more dark green leafy vegetables, red and yellow veggies, and more fruits to help build antioxidant phytochemicals to fight off the virus.
 Brightly colored vegetables and fruits boost immunity better than most supplements that we take.
-Eat 9 to 10 servings of fruits and vegetables a day,” says Dr. Ballehr.
+Eat 9 to 10 servings of fruits and vegetables daily,” says Dr. Ballehr.

-If you can order microgreen seeds, starting a microgreen farm indoors is a super fun project to do at home.
-Growing your own mini farm of potent antioxidant containing greens is highly rewarding.
-Plus, kids are more likely to try eating foods they grew themselves!
+Starting a microgreen farm indoors is a fun project to do at home if you can order microgreen seeds.
+Growing your own mini-farm of potent antioxidant-containing greens is highly rewarding.
+Plus, kids are more likely to try eating foods they grew themselves!9

 Feed Your Gut

-“Fermented vegetables or other probiotic-containing foods provide a boost your immune system as well,” says Dr. Ballehr.
-A lot of your immune system resides in your GI tract, where it goes to work making antibodies.
-Increasing your good bacteria to create a healthy and balanced home for your single-celled friends will go a long way into helping you produce both antibodies and anti-inflammatory cytokines that work to keep your immune system functioning top notch.
+“Fermented vegetables or other probiotic-containing foods provide a boost to your immune system as well,” says Dr. Ballehr.
+A lot of your immune system resides in your GI tract, where it goes to work making antibodies.10 Increasing your good bacteria to create a healthy and balanced home for your single-celled friends will go a long way toward helping you produce both antibodies and anti-inflammatory cytokines that work to keep your immune system functioning top-notch.11

 The best way to feed your gut is to consume foods that are prebiotics and probiotics.
-Probiotic foods are ones with colonies of good bacteria and yeast that can reproduce in your gut once you consume them.
-Examples are yogurt, kefir, fermented foods like sauerkraut, kimchi, miso, and others.
+Probiotic foods contain colonies of good bacteria and yeast that can reproduce in your gut once you consume them.
+Examples are yogurt, kefir, and fermented foods like sauerkraut, kimchi, miso, and others.
 Making probiotic foods at home can be a great way to spend time as a family.
 Many of these foods are very simple and easy to make.

-Making sauerkraut is as simple as grating a head of cabbage and smashing it with some salt until a liquid comes out of it, then you can bottle it up and leave it to ferment for a few days.
-Kids get a kick out of pounding on the cabbage in my experience!
-If you can order kefir grains online where you are, making and taking care of kefir is a fun project for kids as well.
+Making sauerkraut is as simple as grating a head of cabbage and smashing it with some salt until a liquid comes out of it.
+Then you can bottle it up and leave it to ferment for a few days.
+Kids get a kick out of pounding on the cabbage, in my experience!
+If you can order kefir grains online where you live, making and taking care of kefir is also a fun project for kids.
 Bonus points if you can explain how the bacteria-filled grains turn the natural sugars into more healthy bacteria!

-For prebiotics, choose foods that are high in insoluble fiber.
-This is a kind of fiber that is not digestible but helps to feed the existing bacteria in your gut, which in turn causes them to reproduce in higher numbers —more friends!
-Foods like this are onions, garlic, asparagus, unripe, or barely ripe bananas, green banana flour, and potato starch.
+For prebiotics, choose foods that are high in insoluble fiber.12 This kind of fiber is not digestible but helps feed the bacteria in your gut, which causes them to reproduce in higher numbers —more friends!
+Foods like this are onions, garlic, asparagus, unripe or barely ripe bananas, green banana flour, and potato starch.